Dan Gillmor

 Dan Gillmor is an American technology writer and columnist.
-He is director of News Co/Lab, an initiative to elevate news literacy and awareness, at Arizona State University's Walter Cronkite School of Journalism and Mass Communication.
+He was director of News Co/Lab, an initiative to elevate news literacy and awareness, at Arizona State University's Walter Cronkite School of Journalism and Mass Communication.
 Dan Gillmor is also in the board of directors of The Signals Network, a non-profit organization supporting whistleblowers.

 Career

 Before becoming a journalist, Gillmor worked as a musician for seven years.
 During the 1986–87 academic year he was a Michigan Journalism Fellow at the University of Michigan in Ann Arbor, where he studied history, political theory and economics.
 Gillmor worked at the Kansas City Times and several newspapers in Vermont, followed by six years at the Detroit Free Press.